Thrombocytopenia: Other Causes

 Heparin-induced thrombocytopenia

-HeparinHeparin-induced thrombocytopenia may occur even when very-low-dose heparin (eg, used in flushes to keep IV or arterial lines open) is used.
-The mechanism is usually immunologic.
 Bleeding rarely occurs, but more commonly platelets clump excessively, causing vessel obstruction, leading to paradoxical arterial and venous thromboses, which may be life threatening (eg, thromboembolic occlusion of limb arteries, stroke, acute myocardial infarction).

-Heparin should be stopped immediately in any patient who becomes thrombocytopenic and develops a new thrombosis or whose platelet count decreases by more than 50% pending results of tests done to detect antibodies to heparin
+Heparin should be stopped immediately in any patient who becomes thrombocytopenic and develops a new thrombosis or whose platelet count decreases by more than 50% pending results of tests done to detect antibodies to heparin bound to platelet factor 4.

-Low-molecular-weight heparin (LMWH) is less immunogenic than unfractionated heparin but cannot be used to anticoagulate patients with heparinheparin
+Low-molecular-weight heparin (LMWH) is less immunogenic than unfractionated heparin but cannot be used to anticoagulate patients with heparinheparin in patients with heparinwarfarin should be started only after the platelet count has recovered.

 Infections

 HIV infection may cause immunologic thrombocytopenia indistinguishable from immune thrombocytopenia except for the association with HIV.
 The platelet count may increase when glucocorticoids are given.
-However, glucocorticoids are often withheld unless the platelet count falls to < 20,000/mcL (< 20 × 109/L) because these drugs may further depress immune function.
+However, glucocorticoids are often withheld unless the platelet count falls to < 20,000/mcL (< 20 × 109/L) because glucocorticoids may further depress immune function.
 The platelet count also usually increases after treatment with antiviral drugs.

 Pregnancy